tintin10q/computational-linguistics-summary/Classification/Contingency table.md

 # Contingency table
 A contingency table shows all the classifications that have been done with the real value.
-In a contingency table you can see exactly how things were wrongly classified as what.
+In a contingency table, you can see exactly how things were wrongly classified as what.

 # Example
 Here is an example table in a result when classifying languages.